Problem Statement

 Coding

 The use of Online Survey Software to collect data simplified the coding process significantly.
 The data was automatically coded upon downloading.
 The majority of the questions in the questionnaire were descriptive and contained a checklist.
 So the responses were obtained in descriptive a well as graphical form.
-Moreover, the collected responses were then transformed into the Excel sheet.
+Moreover, the collected responses were then transformed into an Excel sheet.

 Data Analysis